OpenNMT/OpenNMT-py/docs/source/FAQ.md

 ## How do I use Pretrained embeddings (e.g. GloVe)?

-Using vocabularies from OpenNMT-py preprocessing outputs, `embeddings_to_torch.py` to generate encoder and decoder embeddings initialized with GloVe’s values.
+Using vocabularies from OpenNMT-py preprocessing outputs, `embeddings_to_torch.py` to generate encoder and decoder embeddings initialized with GloVes values.

-the script is a slightly modified version of ylhsieh’s one2.
+the script is a slightly modified version of ylhsiehs one2.

 Usage: